-Make your own marshmallow snowmen stirrers, as seen in the Williams Sonoma catalog, for a fraction of the cost.
+Make your own marshmallow snowman stirrers, as seen in the Williams Sonoma catalog, for a fraction of the cost.

 Now look.
 I like Williams-Sonoma.
 I do, really.
 I get my gravy base there every year for Thanksgiving.
 I like browsing all the cool baking products.
-And I absolutely respect Mr. Chuck Williams, who sadly passed away on December 5th, and the part he (and Julia Child, of course) played to bring fine cooking to the States.
+And I absolutely respect Mr. Chuck Williams, and the part he (and Julia Child, of course) played to bring fine cooking to the States.

 But there’s also quite a good bit of truth to annual Hater’s Guide to the Williams-Sonoma Catalog in its brash assessment of some of the most ridiculously-priced items the store has to offer.
 And it does a fine job of tarnishing the gild.
-I was struck by Item #91, the marshmallow snowmen stirrers, as I’m usually struck when I see my ideas being sold (woah, random bitter moment, also, like when Target sold a melting snowman cookie kit, and now this cookie cutter).
-I digress… Seriously, Meaghan, get over it.
+I was struck by Item #91, the marshmallow snowmen stirrers, as I’m usually struck when I see my ideas being sold.

 And here is what Drew says: “Four!
 Four sticks!
 Ohhhhh, but they’re made in Belgium.
 Listen, I don’t care if they were made in Buckingham Palace by whipping egg whites between Kate Middleton’s asscheeks.
 They’re still marshmallows.
 They can only be so good, no matter what kind of whimsical drawings you put on them.
 My taste buds don’t care.
 That snowman will die quicker than a normal snowman.”

-how to make the marshmallow snowmen from the Williams-Sonoma catalog for a fraction of the cost
+(from the Williams-Sonoma catalog for a fraction of the cost)

 you will need (prices estimated and may vary):*